mdfkprnv/data-analyst-pranav/README.md

  - AWS CloudWatch for Real-Time Monitoring
     - Resource Monitoring: AWS CloudWatch is used to monitor key metrics of AWS resources, such as CPU utilization, memory usage, and network activity.
 It provides real-time insights into the performance of the data analytics platform.
     - Custom Metrics and Dashboards: CloudWatch allows the creation of custom metrics and dashboards for specific aspects of the data analytics platform.
 For example, monitoring the status of S3 buckets, ETL pipelines in AWS Glue, and data processing jobs helps track data flow and detect anomalies.
-    - Alarms and Notifications: CloudWatch Alarms are set up to trigger notifications when certain thresholds are breached (e.g., unusually high data access attempts, resource usage spikes).
+    - Alarms and Notifications: CloudWatch Alarms are set up to trigger notifications when certain thresholds are breached (e.g., unusually high data access attempts and resource usage spikes).
 This proactive monitoring helps in identifying and mitigating potential security incidents or performance issues.
 <kbd> <img src="https://github.com/user-attachments/assets/4cd98b72-9926-4883-8790-b7caaa13f956" /> </kbd>
  - AWS CloudTrail for Audit Logging
     - Activity Logging: AWS CloudTrail captures and logs all API calls made within the AWS environment.
 This includes actions performed on data stored in S3, modifications to IAM roles, and operations within AWS Glue.